-\begin{remark} It is reasonable to mention that if Theorem \ref{th8} can be worked out for a general class of finite Borel measures, then this result would have a sharp contrast, in terms of topological dimension of the pairing set, with the known results for HUP corresponding to sphere. \end{remark}
+\begin{remark} It is reasonable to mention that if Theorem \ref{th8} can be extended to a general class of finite Borel measures, then this result would have a sharp contrast, in terms of the topological dimension of the pairing set, with the known results for HUP corresponding to sphere. \end{remark}